Cochrane Malaysia’s awards for outstanding contribution of volunteer translators and editors to the Malay translation project, 2018

-They come from various medical and health institutions and universities in Malaysia and abroad.
-They are students, nurses, medical experts and other healthcare professionals who have generously contributed their precious time for this work.
-The translators and editors shared their t thoughts on getting involved with Malay translation.
+They come from various medical and health institutions throughout Malaysia and abroad.
+They are healthcare or medical students, nurses, medical experts and other healthcare professionals who have generously contributed their precious time for this work.
+The translators and editors shared their thoughts on getting involved with Malay translation.

 “Our translators thank us for the opportunity but we truly want to thank our translators!”

 Wong Chun Hoong, Hospital Serdang (207 PLS)"I would like to express my gratitude to Cochrane Malaysia for giving me this opportunity to translate plain language summaries (PLS) into the Malay Language.
 I hope that those translated PLS can help people to appreciate and understand the advancement of medical sciences using the national language ----- Malay language.”

 Noor Salwah S Omar, Science Officer at the Research & Innovation Unit, Schoolof Dental Sciences , Universiti Sains Malaysia (95PLS)